I Think We're Alone Now (film): Plot

 The following morning, Del wakes up in the house Grace has been using and is surprised to hear voices downstairs.
 He meets two new survivors, Patrick and Violet, who introduce themselves as Grace's parents.
 It is revealed that there were thousands of survivors of the apocalypse, who have formed a community.
 Because Del has never left his town, he has not been made aware.

 Del is upset and leaves but Grace chases him and begs him to keep her with him, saying that the couple are not her real parents and that she was paired with them when she reached the survivor's commune in California.
 Del ignores her and leaves.
-Patrick visits Del at the library where he urges Del to come with him, hinting at different experiments occurring in California that focus on the mind.
+Patrick visits Del at the library, where he urges Del to come with him, hinting at different experiments occurring in California that focus on the mind.

-Soon thereafter, Grace leaves with the couple and Del returns to his solitary lifestyle though he is now wracked with loneliness.
+Soon thereafter, Grace leaves with the couple and Del returns to his solitary lifestyle, though he is now wracked with loneliness.
 No longer capable of living alone, Del abandons his small town and drives to the address Patrick left him, hoping to find Grace.
 Del sneaks into Grace's home to see her, and while there, sees she has undergone more behavior modification surgery to erase the lingering trauma caused by the loss of her family.
 While Del and Grace are trying to escape, Patrick attempts to stop them.
 He explains that the only way for the human race to move forward is to forget the past and what they all lost.
-Grace panics and shoots him.
+Grace shoots him.
 Violet is not upset as she still remembers her previous life and the daughter she lost, despite the behavior modification she has been subjected to.
 Del and Grace find the city populated with disconcertingly happy survivors, all blissfully and willfully ignorant of their past trauma.
 Del and Grace leave the city with no stated or implied goal or destination.